Advanced Settings

 deflection that could be caused by a spurious event (e.g. wind gust,

 hot pixel, etc.) .'
-However, there is rarely a good reason for
+However, there is rarely any reason for

 changing it if you have protected yourself against hot pixels (Minimum